jquast/wcwidth/docs/intro.rst

 Discrepancies
 -------------

 You may find that support *varies* for complex unicode sequences or codepoints.

-This library may be considered to presume the terminal is enabled for DEC Private Mode 2027 ("Grapheme Clustering"), but it is not detailed enough to describe accurately describe the width behavior recorded and corrected by this project and `jquast/ucs-detect`_.
-This library does support legacy alternate "legacy width" measurement for those corrected by override tables described below, term_program_.
+This library may be considered to presume the terminal is enabled for DEC Private Mode 2027 ("Grapheme Clustering") by default, which may require to be enabled by a TUI application but is often the default mode for those terminals that support it: Windows Terminal, WezTerm, ghostty, contour, and foot.
+This library does support any single legacy alternate "legacy width" measurement, but does provide Corrections_ for those terminals without grapheme support.

 See Also: